Trakkasure/Extendable.js/README.md

 =============

-Extendable.js is a simple class inheritance library for heirarchical development.
+Extendable.js is a simple library for heirarchical development.
+It was developed so that people who are comfortable with development methodologies used in Java can use similar capabilities in JavaScript.

 Minimum requirement is that the javascript processor supports ES5.